 Get creative and challenge yourself to try new things and eventually come up with other lead guitar avenues within your personal playing style.
-Use these jams as examples to practice and learn what works so you will be well prepared to jam over any progression.
+Use these jams as examples to practice and learn what works over what so you will be well prepared to jam over any progression.
 Use these jams as vehicles to get your playing to the next level.

 Use the jam tracks on the CDs to get comfortable soloing in different keys and over different grooves.
 You may also want to consider purchasing a looper pedal or getting some computer software that will allow you to create your own jam tracks.
-Or if you have a MAC computer, the program GarageBand is often included - it's a great program to record music, make jam tracks, and lay down musical thoughts and ideas.